pedroigor66/node_typeorm/README.md

 ## 🔧 Downloading and setting up the project

-Simply clone this template or download it to your device and run the command **yarn** on your terminal to install all required dependencies.
+Simply clone this template or download it to your device and run the command **yarn** on your terminal to install all required dependencies. <br/>
-To make sure erything is running properly, run **yarn test**.
+To make sure erything is running properly, run **yarn test**. <br/>
-To run the server, run the command **yarn dev:server**.
+To run the server, run the command **yarn dev:server**. </br>
+The postgreSQL server is hosted using a Docker container.</br>
+TypeORM was used to manage the migration of the tables and settings to the databank.
+There is also a complementary file with its setting named `ormconfig.json`.  </br>
+DBeaver was used to keep track of what was kept stored in the Databank. </br>
-To test the routes, I recommend using the [insomnia](https://insomnia.rest/) app.
+To test the routes used by the api, I recommend using the [insomnia](https://insomnia.rest/) app.

 ---